jmartz-gmbh/anton/README.md

 If you need to work from outside of your company buiding, use a vpn to access the network.

 ##### Todo
-* validate config in Collector
 * log errors and result in a build history
-* create logic to trigger builds by queue.json
 * move stuff into phar file
 * use composer to load stuff
-* move stuff into modules

 ##### Later
 * add frontend with boilerplate